Rothfive/Tortoise_cloud/Training.md

 * `Resume State Path`: the last training state saved to resume from.
 The general path structure is what the placeholder value is.
 This will resume from whatever iterations it was last at, and iterate from there until the target step count (for example, resuming from iteration 2500, while requesting 5000 iterations, will iterate 2500 more times).
 * `Half-Precision`: setting this will convert the base model to float16 and train at half precision.
 This *might* be faster, but quality during generation *might* be hindered.
 I've trained against a small dataset (size 17) of Solid Snake for 3000 epochs, and it *works*, but you *must* enable Half-Precision for generation when using half-precision models.
 On CUDA systems, this is irrelevant, as everything is secretly trained using integer8 with bitsandbyte's optimizations.
 * `BitsAndBytes`: specifies if you want to train with BitsAndBytes optimizations enabled.
 Enabling this makes the above setting redundant.
 You ***should*** really leave this enabled unless you absolutely are sure of what you're doing, as this is crucial to reduce VRAM usage.
+* `Worker Processes`: tells the training script how many worker processes to spawn.
+I don't think more workers help training, as they just consume a lot more system RAM, especially when you're using multiple GPUs to train.
+2 is sensible, so leave it there.
 * `Source Model`: the source model to finetune against.
 With it, you can re-finetune already finetuned models (for example, taking a Japanese finetune that can speak Japanese well, but you want to refine it for a specific voice).
 You *should* leave this as the default autoregressive model unless you are sure of what you're doing.
 * `Dataset`: a dataset generated from the `Prepare Dataset` tab. and, some buttons: